 Kappa, like all five other sororities, has its own house located on campus.
 These houses opened in September of 2000 and are an integral part of sorority life at Washington and Lee.
 Our campus has a very inclusive Greek system with more than 75% of Washington and Lee University women serving as active members of a sorority.

 The Zeta Tau chapter of Kappa Kappa Gamma was one of the three sororities to participate in the first recruitment at Washington and Lee in 1989, along with Kappa Alpha Theta, and Chi Omega.
-Washington and Lee's fourth and fifth sorority, Pi Beta Phi and Kappa Delta, were added in 1992 and 1997 respectively.
-Alpha Delta Pi colonized in January 2009.
+Washington and Lee's fourth sorority Pi Beta Phi was added in 1992 followed by Alpha Delta Pi in January of 2009.
+Delta Society was established in 2017.